avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-4-page-properties/4-4-1-initial-page-settings/4-4-1-initial-page-settings.md

 Page parameters allow you to store and pass dynamic values to a page.
 These values can be referenced throughout the page’s logic — for example, to control visibility, pass user input, or trigger conditional behavior.
 You can define parameters like booleans, numbers, or strings depending on what your layout needs.

+### Parameters Table – External Value Setter

+In the `Parameters` tab, the table includes an `External Value Setter` column that lets you bind a parameter to data from available connectors.
+Options include `None`, `Crestron`, and `MQTT`.
+Each option is enabled only when a connector of that type exists in the project (configured in Project Settings → Connectors).
+If no matching connector is present, the option appears unavailable.

 ### Adding a Page Parameter

 When you open a page in the editor, you’ll see two tabs at the top: `Editor` and `Parameters`.
 Click the `Parameters` tab to view and manage any page-specific parameters.